TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   <dd>Used to provide the import of HTML code as string to JavaScript bundle</dd>

   <dt>html-validator</dt>
   <dd>Used to get the HTML validation data from W3C service.
-The formatted output to terminal has been implemented by YDA developer.</dd>
+The formatted output to terminal has been implemented by YDA development side.</dd>

   <dt>imagemin-pngquant</dt>
   <dd>Used to provides the optimization of PNG files</dd>